 Resource Server Address

-If this entry is not filled, the remote folder in the build directory will be packaged in the rpk package.
+build/huawei/remotefolder in the release package directory will be packaged into the rpk package.

 When you check the Keystore, the default is to build the rpk package with a certificate that comes with Creator, which is used only for debugging.
 Note: When the rpk package is to be used to submit an audit, do not check the Keystore to build it.